SimpleFi-finance/simplefi-engine/CONTRIBUTING.md

 ##### Be aware of the person behind the code

 Be aware that _how_ you communicate requests and reviews in your feedback can have a significant impact on the success of the pull request.
-Yes, we may merge a particular change that makes Reth better, but the individual might just not want to have anything to do with Reth ever again.
+Yes, we may merge a particular change that makes the DAE better, but the individual might just not want to have anything to do with us ever again.
 The goal is not just having good code.

 ##### Abandoned or stale pull requests